anay-p/one-shot-learning/README.md

   `Action` ENUM("UNLOCK", "LOCK") NOT NULL,
   PRIMARY KEY (`Time`));
 ```
 4. Run register.py to register new users.
 Weights for models will be downloaded if running for the first time.
+When the 'Register' window in is focus, pressing the spacebar key with only one face being detected will register that face.
+Pressing 'q' will cancel registration of that user.
 5. Run main.py.
+With the "Main" window in focus, pressing 'o' will unlock (open) the room while pressing 'c' will lock (close) the room.
+Pressing 'q' will quit the program.

+Note: The models used can be changed in the constants.py file along with the threshold for the face recognition model.